janbiedermann/prescient/README.md

 A simple, reliable, *nixish continuous integration for Git and VirtualBox in ~150 lines of bash.

+## Features

+- use any script language you love for CI runs, no need for YAML
+- using very little CPU/RAM resources for itself
+- can scale up to many virtual machines
+- very adaptable to individual needs, just a few lines of bash

 ## System Requirements

 - VirtualBox on one or more *nixish hosts